 - They can levy your bank accounts and wages without a court order.

 - A notice of federal tax lien filed against you?
 Your credit score is reduced by 100 points.
-Pay a lien in full and you can request a lien withdrawal, which is a good a never having a lien in the first place.
+Pay a lien in full and you can request a lien withdrawal, which is as good a never having had a lien in the first place.

 - If you ignore them, the IRS may come to your house or place of business.